papercups-io/papercups/README.md

 # Papercups

-Papercups is an open source live customer chat web app.
+Papercups is an open source live customer chat web app written in Elixir.
 We offer a hosted version at [app.papercups.io](https://app.papercups.io/).

 You can check out how our chat widget looks and play around with customizing it on our [demo page](https://app.papercups.io/demo/).
 The chat widget component is also open sourced at [github.com/papercups-io/chat-widget](https://github.com/papercups-io/chat-widget).